 As with many dishes in Spanish cuisine, however, special attention should be paid to the freshness and quality of the ingredients.
 Each combines with the others in a sumptuous blend of tangy flavors that are sure to leave you wanting more.

-Small plates, but big flavors, make escalivada one of the best things to eat in Barcelona.
+Small plates, but big flavors, make escalivada one of the best Barcelona foods to eat.

 Mel i Mató